Recommendations

 Young V&A

-A museum designed with and for children, the Young V&A has three colourful galleries to explore, alongside special exhibitions geared towards families and young people.
-Discover den-making, a marble run, interactive activities for toddlers, a stage, dolls' house collection, the life-size puppet from War Horse, and much more.
+A museum designed with and for children, the Young V&A has three colourful galleries to explore, alongside special exhibitions geared towards families and young people such as Making Egypt, which explores the creativity of Ancient Egypt.
+Discover den-making, a marble run, interactive activities for toddlers, a stage, a dolls' house collection, the life-size puppet from War Horse, and much more.
 The Design Gallery is dedicated to older kids with design activities and workshops – and don’t miss the well-stocked shop for fun gifts to remember your day.

 05